When Stress Speaks The Signal Your Body Wants You to Hear.Evoking Excellence. Life Coaching

 Consider Maria, 47, an operations director balancing work and family.
 One Thursday late afternoon, her phone lit up with back-to-back emails: a supplier delayed shipments, her teen texted about a forgotten sports kit, and her CEO added a last-minute meeting to her calendar.
 Maria felt her chest tighten, that familiar surge of pressure.
 For a moment, her inner voice snapped: Why is it always too much at once?

 Then she caught herself.
-Marie paused and remembered that stress is a signal, not a verdict; she reframed how she responded to it.
+Maria paused and remembered that stress is a signal, not a verdict; she reframed how she responded to it.
 Instead of spiraling, she let the tension cue a pause.
 What needed her attention first?
 What could wait?
 What could be delegated?
 Ten minutes later, the supplier call was rescheduled, her assistant handled the kit delivery, and Maria walked into the CEO’s meeting with steadier focus.

 The stress hadn’t disappeared—it had done its job.
 It flagged that something mattered and needed sorting.
 Once Maria treated it as an ally, not an enemy, it became the very thing that sharpened her clarity.